As a dog owner, you probably monitor your dog’s poop and you’re happy when everything looks normal …

 - Probiotics: probiotics help balance gut bacteria for a healthier digestive system.
 Again, non-dairy is best.
 You can also give fermented vegetables for a great source of natural probiotics.
 Kefir is another good option but use coconut or water kefir to avoid dairy.

 - Omega-3 oils: use oils that are low in contaminants like mercury: krill and microalgae are good choices.
-(When using krill, check the Marine Stewardship Council’s website to make sure your supplier is using a sustainable source of krill oil as there is risk of overfishing).
+(When using krill, make sure your supplier is using a sustainable source of krill oil as there is risk of overfishing).

 Be on the lookout for potential injuries.
 If your dog’s slowing down, it might not just be due to age … he could have an injury you haven’t recognized.
 Address injuries right away.